 2. Open sesame!

-You’re not Ali Baba, and you’re certainly not trying to open a cave, but when you got a luxury home with a grand front entrance that looks very classical, saying the magical word “open sesame!” might feel like the right words to tell so you can enter the home.
-Grand gatehouse or recessed entryways with classic and fortified pillars are another way to level up any single family home’s front entrance.
+You’re not Ali Baba, and you’re certainly not trying to open a cave.
+But, when you got a luxury home with a grand front entrance that looks very classical, saying the magical word “open sesame!” might feel like the right words to tell so you can enter the home.
+Grand gatehouses or recessed entryways with classic and fortified pillars are another way to level up any single family home’s front entrance.
 To doll up your front entrance, get inspiration from another Parasol property creation below.